 - You have a big decrease in your peak flow when measured as directed by your doctor.

-olodaterol may cause serious allergic reactions, including angioedema.
-Angioedema may be life-threatening and requires immediate medical attention.
-Check with your doctor right away if you have a rash, itching, a large, hive-like swelling on the face, eyelids, lips, tongue, throat, hands, legs, feet, or sex organs, trouble breathing, or chest tightness while you are using olodaterol.
+Olodaterol may cause serious allergic reactions, including angioedema, which can be life-threatening and require immediate medical attention.
+Check with your doctor right away if you have a rash, itching, a large, hive-like swelling on the face, eyelids, lips, tongue, throat, hands, legs, feet, or genitals, trouble breathing, or chest tightness while you are using olodaterol.

 - chest pain

 - cough producing mucus